Geometric characteristics of quantum evolution: curvature and torsion: Curvature

 \section{Curvature}

-The state vector of the quantum evolution depends on one parameter, namely, on time $t$ and is one-parametric set of state vectors $|\psi(t)\rangle=\exp(-iHt)|\psi_0\rangle$ generated by the Hamiltonian of the system.
-The deviation of evolution state vector $|\psi(t)\rangle$ from the geodesic connecting the same two state vectors is related with the curvature of quantum evolution.
+The state vector of the quantum evolution belongs to a one-parametric set of state vectors $|\psi(t)\rangle=\exp(-\ri Ht)|\psi_0\rangle$ generated by the Hamiltonian of the system.
+The deviation of evolution state vector $|\psi(t)\rangle$ from the geodesic, connecting the same two state vectors, is related with the curvature of quantum evolution.

-In order to introduce the curvature as well as the torsion we consider the evolution in two stages.
+In order to introduce the curvature as well as the torsion, we consider the evolution in two stages.
 At first, we consider the evolution during the time $\Delta t$ from an initial state $|\psi_0\rangle$ to